zukonake/lux-shared/IDEAS.md

         * high-value treasure/gear/materials inside
     * the rest is like a wilderness
         * filled with animals and "plants"
+    * the high levels have cracks that let sunlight in
     * there are different zones or "biomes" of dungeons
         * they are procedurally generated
         * generated monsters and items